LincaMarius/ISAP-1_Schematic/README.md

 The Program Counter has its output connected to the Bus, therefore it must be Tri-State.
 A 74LS126 chip is used for this purpose

-The output from the circuit to the bus is done using four three-state drivers, using a 74LS126 integrated circuit.

-The Schematic Diagram does has no changes from the original one.
+The Schematic does has no changes from the original one.

+The original schematic has no decoupling capacitors for the chips.
+For the computer's operating speed of 1kHz this may not matter.
+But I added a decoupling capacitor for each chip and a filter capacitor for each block.

+So I added decoupling capacitors with a value of 100nF for each integrated circuit used and a 10uF filter capacitor.

 ![ Figure 4 ](/Pictures/Figure4.png)